gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 > **What just happened?** ShadowTraffic read `card-fraud.json`, registered the Avro schemas with the Schema Registry, and entered stage 1 — producing all merchant records to `pub.ref.merchant.state.v1` (bounded at 200 records) and all cardholder records (bounded at 300).
 Once stage 1 is complete it entered stage 2 and began the open-ended transaction loop, looking up existing card numbers and merchant IDs to produce referentially consistent transaction records.

-## Exploring Streams usnig Flink SQL with the Default In-Memory Catalog
+## Exploring Streams using Flink SQL with the Default In-Memory Catalog

 [Apache Flink](https://flink.apache.org/) is a distributed stream-processing engine.
 Its SQL interface lets you write standard SQL queries that run continuously over unbounded data streams.
 In Flink SQL, **every object is a `TABLE`**; whether it behaves as an append-only stream or a keyed lookup depends on the connector and the presence of a primary key: